 On September 29, 2014, we executed three license agreements with UM which contain certain milestone and royalty payments.
-A one-time upfront payment of \$65,000 per license agreement is payable in four equal monthly installments starting on October 1, 2014.
-An annual fee of \$25,000 per license agreement is payable on the anniversary of each effective date.
-These licenses also require us to reimburse UM for patent costs incurred related to these products under license and these costs amounted to \$16,780 for the year ended December 31, 2014.
-In the case of UM 8790 we are also required to reimburse sunk patent expenses of \$70,678 by February 15, 2015; this amount was reflected in accrued expenses as of December 31, 2014.
-These license agreements will terminate upon expiration of the patents, breach or default of the license agreements, or upon 60 days written notice by us to UM.
+The license agreements also require us to reimburse UM for patent costs incurred related to these products under license.
+The license agreements will terminate upon expiration of the patents, breach or default of the license agreements, or upon 60 days written notice by us to UM.

 On October 15, 2014, we signed a renewable option agreement for the rights to explore other routes of delivery of UM5050 not yet agreed upon and/or in combination with other cannabinoids or other compatible compounds.
-There is a one-time up-front option payment of \$10,000 paid on November 15, 2014 and the option period is for six months expiring on March 31, 2015.
+This option was renewed on April 1, 2015 for a term of six months.
 At the end of the option period, the Company has the right to renew for an additional six months under the same financial terms and conditions.